-Running your own limited company gives you greater flexibility over your personal income.
-Specifically, how and when you pay yourself.
-This enables you to take money from the company in the most tax-efficient way, by taking a director’s salary through PAYE and drawing shareholder dividends at regular intervals, or when company profits allow.
+Setting up a limited company gives you greater flexibility over your personal income, specifically how and when you pay yourself.
+This enables you to take money from the company in the most tax-efficient way, by taking a director’s salary through PAYE and drawing shareholder dividends when company profits allow

-Directors’ loans, business-related expenses, and various allowances and tax reliefs are also available.
-All of these things can contribute toward an overall ‘package’ of tax-efficient remuneration and benefits.
+Directors’ loans, business expenses, and various tax allowances and reliefs are also available.
+All of these things can contribute towards an overall ‘package’ of tax-efficient remuneration and benefits.

-To help you establish the best income structure, we explain the different options available to you, and the various taxes that you will need to pay.
-Ideally, however, you should consult an experienced accountant for professional advice tailored to your individual needs.
-Doing so will ensure the best outcome for both you and your company.
+To help you establish the best income structure, we explain the options available and the various taxes you will need to pay.
+However, you should consult an experienced accountant for professional advice tailored to your needs.
+This will ensure the best outcome for both you and your company.

 How to pay yourself through a UK limited company

-Most company owners take a salary and dividends whilst also claiming legitimate business-related expenses.
-Director’s loans are not as common, but they are used in certain situations.
+Most company owners take a salary and dividends while also claiming legitimate business-related expenses.
+Director’s loans are not as common but are used in certain situations.

-Let’s look at each of these remuneration methods in more detail, starting with the different taxes that apply to each of them.
+Let’s look at each of these remuneration methods in more detail, starting with the different taxes that apply to them.

 Paying tax on a director’s salary

-Income Tax and National Insurance contributions (NIC) are then deducted from your salary through payroll and paid directly to HMRC.
+Income Tax and National Insurance contributions (NICs) are deducted from your salary through payroll and paid directly to HMRC.

 Wages are a tax-deductible business expense, so your company will not pay Corporation Tax on the amount you receive as a director’s salary.
-Corporation Tax only applies to profits – i.e. the money that is left over after you’ve accounted for all business overheads and other expenses.
+Corporation Tax only applies to profits – i.e., the money left over after you’ve accounted for all business overheads and other expenses.

 Income Tax

-Above the standard tax-free Personal Allowance (£12,570 for the 2024-25 tax year), you will pay the following rates of Income Tax on your director’s salary:
+Assuming you’re entitled to the standard tax-free Personal Allowance of £12,570, you will pay the following rates of Income Tax on your director’s salary:

 - 20% (Basic rate) – £12,571* to £50,270